 WIMA vs. DGRW

 WIMA (WisdomTree International Adaptive Moving Average Fund) and DGRW (WisdomTree U.S. Quality Dividend Growth Fund) are both exchange-traded funds - WIMA is a Tactical Allocation fund tracking the WisdomTree International Adaptive Moving Average Index, while DGRW is a Dividend fund tracking the WisdomTree U.S. Quality Dividend Growth Index.
 Both are passively managed.
-At a 0.46 correlation, their price movements are largely independent.
+A 0.61 correlation means they provide meaningful diversification when combined.
 WIMA charges 0.42%/yr vs 0.28%/yr for DGRW.

 Performance